lsp-plugins/lsp-tk-lib/README.md

 ## Key features

+* Supported platforms:
+  * FreeBSD (X11/Cairo);
+  * GNU/Linux (X11/Cairo);
+  * Windows (WinAPI/D2D1).
 * Pretty leightweight, only about 2 MB of compiled code.
-* No global state, all operations are performed on tk::Display main object and tk::Widget-derived objects.
+* Almost minimum global state (used only in case when underlying API requires global variables), all operations are performed on `tk::Display` main object and objects derived from `tk::Widget`.
   This makes possible to have multiple versions of library for instances in the same runtime under certain circumstances.
 * Basic styling support.
-Style schema can be loaded from the XML file.
+Style schema can be loaded from the XML file and updated in runtime.
 * Automatic space and widget layout allocation.
 * Dynamic widget scaling is supported for High DPI displays.
-* Multilingual support, languages may be switched at runtime.
+* Multilingual support, languages may be switched in runtime without need of application reload.
+  There is also a flexible way to manage access to the dicionary data.
 * All widgets provide set of object properties which change the appearance and behaviour of the widget in runtime.
 * Slots (one publisher - multiple subscribers) for handling UI events.